designmynight/designmynight-developers/site/content/collins/customising-2nd-iframe/index.md

 Example of a partner with a customised second iframe: [Alexanders Skipton](https://alexanders-skipton.com/)

-## Customising your Collins booking widget
+## Customising the buttons and alert messages

 If you want to further customise the appearance of the second iframe, you can add specific CSS rules that apply.
 The following table lists the main elements of the  second iframe and their CSS selectors: